CharanTSC/Q1-and-Q2_SAT/README.md

-These are the test cases for Q1and Q2    for testing the capabilities of Cursor part of our SAT Report
+Cursor generated Code for Q2 and  the test cases for Q1and Q2    for testing the capabilities of Cursor part of our SAT Report